andyrepton/managed-openshift-demos/README.md

 oc apply -f gitops/
 ```

-## 7 Deploying OpenShift Service Mesh onto a Managed OpenShift Cluster using the command line or via GitOps
+## WIP 7 Deploying OpenShift Service Mesh onto a Managed OpenShift Cluster using the command line or via GitOps

 Please see the [./openshift-service-mesh](./openshift-service-mesh) folder